Seeed-Studio/Grove_IMU_10DOF_v2.0/README.md

 # IMU_10DOF

-This library is for Grove - IMU 10DOF and Xadow - IMU 10DOF modules.
-All the mentioned modules are combination of MPU-9250 and BMP180.
+This library is for Grove - IMU 10DOF V2 and Xadow - IMU 10DOF modules.
+All the mentioned modules are combination of MPU-9250 and BMP280.
 So this library is the combination of:

 * Library for MPU9250 - thanks to Jeff Rowberg <jeff@rowberg.net>, the MIT license
-* Library for BMP180 - thanks to LG, LGPL license
+* Library for BMP280

 ----